An algorithm to compute CVTs for finitely generated Cantor distributions: Introduction

-If $\ga$ is a finite set, the error $\int \min_{a \in \ga} \|x-a\|^2 dP(x)$ is often referred to as the \tit{cost} or \tit{distortion error} for $\ga$ with respect to the probability measure $P$, and is denoted by $V(\ga):= V(P; \ga)$.
-On the other hand, $\inf\set{V(P; \ga) :\alpha \subset \mathbb R^d, \text{ card}(\alpha) \leq n}$ is called the \tit{$n$th quantization error} for the probability measure $P$, and is denoted by $V_n:=V_n(P)$.
-If $\int \| x\|^2 dP(x)<\infty$ then there is some set $\ga$ for which the infimum is achieved (see \cite{ GKL, GL, GL1}).
+If $\int \| x\|^2 dP(x)<\infty$, then there is some set $\ga$ for which the infimum is achieved (see \cite{ GKL, GL, GL1}).
 Such a set $\ga$ for which the infimum occurs and contains no more than $n$ points is called an \tit{optimal set of $n$-means}.
+It is well-known that for a continuous Borel probability measure an optimal set of $n$-means always contains $n$ elements (see \cite{GL1}).
 To know more details about quantization, one is referred to \cite{AW, GG, GL1, GN}.
+To see some work in the direction of optimal sets of $n$-means, one is refereed to \cite{DR, GL2, R2, R3, R4, RR}.
 For a Borel probability measure $P$ on $\D R^d$, an optimal set of $n$-means forms a CVT with $n$-means ($n$-generators) of $\D R^d$; however, the converse is not true in general (see \cite{DFG, R1}).
 A CVT with $n$-means is called an \tit{optimal CVT with $n$-means} if the generators of the CVT form an optimal set of $n$-means with respect to the probability distribution $P$.

+There are many applications of quantization of measure~\cite{GL1,I}.
+As an example, suppose we want to locate cellular phone towers or smaller access points so as to minimize the power consumption which increases as the square of distance to the mobile users.
+These users are however distributed in a very non-uniform manner often modelled by a fractal~\cite{SD}, thus we need to minimize quantization error over this fractal measure.

+Let $X$ be a nonempty compact subset of $\D R^d$; sometimes one can take $X=\D R^d$.
+A transformation $S: X \to X$ on a metric space $(X, d)$ is called a \tit{contractive} or a \tit{contraction mapping} if there is a constant $0<c<1$ such that $d(S(x), S(y))\leq c d(x, y)$ for all $x, y \in X$.
+On the other hand, $S$ is called a \tit{similarity mapping} or a \tit{similitude} if there exists a constant $s>0$ such that $d(S(x), S(y))=s d(x, y)$ for all $x, y\in X$.
+Here $s$ is called the \tit{similarity ratio} or the \tit{similarity constant} of the similarity mapping $S$.
+For any $N\geq 2$, an iterated function system (IFS) on $X$ is a collection of contraction mappings $S_1, S_2, \cdots, S_N$ on $X$.
+It is well-known that if the $S_j$ are contractions on $X$, then there exists a unique nonempty compact subset $J$ of $X$ such that